huggingface/hmtl/README.md

 ## About

-HMTL is a Hierarchical Multi-Task Learning model which combine a set of four carefully selected semantic tasks (namely Named Entity Recoginition, Entity Mention Detection, Relation Extraction and Coreference Resolution).
+HMTL is a Hierarchical Multi-Task Learning model which combines a set of four carefully selected semantic tasks (namely Named Entity Recoginition, Entity Mention Detection, Relation Extraction and Coreference Resolution).
 The model achieves state-of-the-art results on Named Entity Recognition, Entity Mention Detection and Relation Extraction.
 Using [SentEval](https://github.com/facebookresearch/SentEval), we show that as we move from the bottom to the top layers of the model, the model tend to learn more complex semantic representation.

-For more details, we refer to our [paper](https://arxiv.org/abs/1811.06031).
+For further details on the results, we refer to our [paper](https://arxiv.org/abs/1811.06031).

-We release here the code for _training_, _fine tuning_ and _evaluating_ HMTL.
+We release the code for _training_, _fine tuning_ and _evaluating_ HMTL.
 We hope that this code will be useful for building your own Multi-Task models (hierarchical or not).
 The code is written in __Python__ and powered by __Pytorch__.

 ## Dependecies and installation